-You have come across the term “cross-posting” and might be wondering what it is.
+You have come across the term “cross-posting” or the question “how to become a content creator?” and might be wondering what it is.
 In short, cross-posting is a strategy of posting the same content on different social media platforms.
 Usually, a bit modified so it fits the platform’s way of conveying messages.
 So, you are interested in better managing your social media accounts to make your brand more competitive via marketing strategies.

 Let’s say you have written a great blog post and published it on your website.
 You can then take this post and share it on your other social media accounts.
 This way, you save a lot of time and effort, and your social media presence goes up, feeding your marketing purposes by having multiple platforms you are actively posting on.